S3-working-group/s3-practical-guide/docs/artful-participation.md

 <div class="card summary"><div class="card-body">Commit to doing your best to act and interact in ways that enable effective collaboration.
 </div></div>

-_"Is my behavior in this moment the greatest contribution I can make to the effectiveness of this collaboration?"_
+"_Is my behavior in this moment the greatest contribution I can make to the effectiveness of this collaboration?_"

-Participating artfully may include interrupting, objecting or breaking  <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed-upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>.
+Participating artfully may include interrupting, objecting to or even breaking <a href="glossary.html#entry-policy" class="glossary-tooltip" data-toggle="tooltip" title="Policy: An intervention that is created and evolved through governance; a process, procedure, protocol, plan, strategy, or guideline.">agreements</a>.

 _Artful Participation_ is an **individual commitment** to: